Infinity-Developement/Infinity-Panel/README.md

 # panel
-Airlink is a simple to use Game server management panel
+Infinity is a simple to use Game server management panel

 > [!CAUTION]
-> AirLink was in development for a while and was used by a few people, please wait an release version
+> Infinity was in development for a while and was used by a few people, please wait an release version

 ## Installation